port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 <TabItem label="Spec path" value="specPath">

-The `specPath` parameter specifies a list of [globPatterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns)[] that Port's Gitlab app will search for `port.yml` files in.
+The `specPath` parameter specifies a list of [globPatterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns)[] that Port's GitLab app will search for `port.yml` files in.

 - Default value: `**/port.yml`
 - Use case: